nazarpanchenko/Observer/README.md

-Observer api for logging astronomical observations
+Observer api for generating reports for astronomical observations